 Development of Prototype and MPV Software: We developed prototype software to run on a Regional Safe Haven environment managed by the University of Dundee, whilst the SMI data transfer project was taking place in parallel.
 This prototype supported 2 consented research projects which were predicting dementia from CT and MRI images.
 We then expanded the prototype and developed a Minimum Viable Product (MVP) to run on the National Safe Haven.
 In general terms the MVP is “a product with just enough features to satisfy early customers, and to provide feedback for future product development”[13].

-Testing and Exemplar Project on Sample Data: The MPV software was then tested on 10 test cases and 1 full end to end exemplar project using a subset off all of the data: ~3 million cases with an estimated total size of 180TB.
+Testing and Exemplar Project on Sample Data: The MVP software was then tested on 10 test cases and 1 full end to end exemplar project using a subset off all of the data: ~3 million cases with an estimated total size of 180TB.
 This is all of the images generated across Scotland in February for a 7 year period.
 The full set of historical data is still in the process of being transferred and could therefore not be used for complete testing at this stage.

 Architectural Solution